 - Diabetes.
 Diabetes is a specific worry for males, as it frequently starts without showing any observable symptoms prior to advancing to an unhealthy level, which could result in stroke, heart attack, kidney failure, blindness and amputations.
 Research indicates that men who regularly work out a minimum of 30 minutes each day can cut the chance of developing diabetes in half.

 - Lung cancer.
 As many as 90% of lung cancer cases stem from smoking; the good news is, non-smoking men are at a fantastic advantage in preventing the disease.
 If your loved one smokes, encourage him to speak with the doctor for help in stopping.

 - Depression.
 Men are just as likely to be impacted by depression as women; however, they are more likely to brush their thoughts and feelings under the rug rather than seek assistance.
 It is important to understand that depression is a treatable affliction – and left untreated, may result in suicidal thoughts.
 And even though women are more likely to attempt suicide, men are more likely to carry out an attempt to completion.

 At Home With You Senior Care, it’s our top priority to make sure that the seniors within our care are as healthy and well as possible, and enjoying life to the fullest.
 If you are concerned about the health of a senior man in your life, we are here to help in a number of ways: transportation to medical appointments, preparation of healthy meals, encouragement to be involved in exercise programs, and pleasant companionship to keep loneliness – a major contributor to depression in seniors – at bay.
-Contact us at 410-756-0959 for more information on our top-rated Howard County senior care and how we can help with senior men’s health!
+Contact us at 410-756-0959 for more information on our top-rated elder care in Howard County and how we can help with senior men’s health!